Finance | | Sep 02, 2015

 Under your “Assets” column write down your possessions.
 These include your checking account, your 401(k), worth of your home, etc.

 Under your “Debts” column write down what you owe, like your credit card balance, student loans, mortgages, etc.

 After adding up all your assets and then adding up all your debt, look to see if your assets are bigger than your debts.
 Place the difference between the two in the “What’s Left” box.

 Over time you want to make sure that your assets increase while you debts decrease.

 Getting the 411 on the 401(k): Your 401(k) plan is your one-way ticket to a life of leisure into the retirement years.
 There are three main components of your retirement plan: contribution rate, allocation, and your specific investments.

-Don’t be a Bud Fox: Remember the movie Wall Street, Gordon Gekko convinces Bud Fox to do his dirty work, getting tips on certain stocks.
+Don’t be a Bud Fox: Remember the movie Wall Street, in which Gordon Gekko convinces Bud Fox to do his dirty work of getting tips on certain stocks?
 Don’t be that guy and ignore the “advice” from your friends.